High School Parent/Student Handbook

 The District shall arrange for individual instruction to students of legal school age who are not able to attend classes because of a physical or emotional disability.

-Applications for individual instruction shall be made by a physician licensed to practice in this State, parent, student, or other caregiver.
+Applications for individual instruction shall be made by a physician licensed to practice in this State.
 A physician must: certify the nature and existence of a medical condition; state the probable duration of the confinement; request such instruction; present evidence of the student's ability to participate in an educational program.

 Enrolling in the School